Friday, June 21, 2024

 We did this every day and I left instructions for other volunteers to do the same.
 Every day we noticed improvement and soon she was looking forward to her walks.
 She would walk with other volunteers, but if she saw me, however far away, she pulled in my direction.

 Fostering was the only way to expand her horizons, build trust, fatten her, and make her adoptable.
 But not all fosters are ideal and with Christopher’s kind approval we took her.
-We had two other Dogs (Farhaan and Astra), at least four Cats and she was so modest they barely noticed her.
+We had two other Dogs (Farhaan and Astra) and at least four Cats.
+The newcomer was so modest they barely noticed her.
 In one week the improvement was noticeable and before we got too attached (I said to myself) I took her back to the adoption line, Kennel 49, shared with another unfortunate, Queen.
 It was traumatic for her to return to the turmoil of a shelter.
 Every time I walked by she was desperate.
 She would follow me with her eyes wherever I went.
-I heard her bark for the first time, and it was not a happy one.
+I heard her bark for the first time, and it was not a happy bark.
 She just wanted to go back to the only safety she had ever known.

 Fighting my impulses to adopt her, I posted this note on her kennel: